AstrobioMike/AstrobioMike.github.io/R/basics.md

 x * x
 2 ^ x
 ```

 <center><img src="{{ site.url }}/images/R_var_arith.png"></center>
 <br>
-We can also check what class of data is contained within this variable with the `class()` function:
+We can also check what type of data is contained within this variable with the `class()` function:

 ```R
 class(x)